React-Firebase-Awesome-Apps/react-slack-clone/README.md

 rm -rf .git => to remove the version control we downloaded.

 - 5

-Firebase uses websockets that make data transfer very fast!
+ - Firebase uses websockets that make data transfer very fast!

 - 10

-check md5 library.
+    - check md5 library.
 It's normally used to hash messages.
 But we use it here,   in Register.js to create a unique valuew to provide to gravatar url.
     - **Check** on lecture's video @2:50 how to save in console the logged object in global state!

+- 12
+    - Use of ```WithRouter```

+- 28
+    - see how we use ```push`` to first save the channel.id and then ```set``` to save the message!
+[Saving Data](https://firebase.google.com/docs/database/admin/save-data)
+    - about firebase timestamp.
+Docs: "A placeholder value for auto-populating the current timestamp (time since the Unix epoch, in milliseconds) as determined by the Firebase servers."
+    - Check logic: If user tries to send the message without writing anything, we save an error message in state.
+Then we use that to indicate to user where and what went wrong.
 - 33

 [Firebase - Upload Files on Web](https://firebase.google.com/docs/storage/web/upload-files)